 WavBox Software (Toolsmiths Wavelet Toolbox) is

-WavBox Software Version 4.6 is compatible with MATLAB 7.
+WavBox Software Version 4.6 is compatible with MATLAB 7, 8 and 9.
 A brief summary of WavBox Software follows below:

 WavBox 4.6 - A Software Toolbox for Wavelet Transforms and Adaptive Wavelet Packet Decompositions with FirWav Filter Library

 WavBox Software provides both a function library and a computing environment for wavelet transforms and adaptive wavelet packet decompositions.
 The software package contains 317 MATLAB m-files (approximately 1.4 MB uncompressed) implementing an extensive collection of these wavelet transforms, expansions, decompositions, wavelet filters, wavelets, and related functions.
 This function library performs multiresolution analyses of 1-D multichannel signals and 2-D images for arbitrary length and size data.
 MATLAB is a technical computing environment available from The MathWorks Inc.